FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

     </label>
 </div>

 The final section _(4) Publish_ lets the user to publish the data with or without an embargo.
 This will be explained more in detail in [How-to publish data](howto_publish_data.md).
-After publishing by clicking on `PUBLISH`, the uploaded files are immutable.
-However, you can still edit the metadata fields in point (3).